awslabs/amazon-eks-serverless-drainer/README.md

 [![](https://img.shields.io/badge/Available-serverless%20app%20repository-blue.svg)](https://serverlessrepo.aws.amazon.com/#/applications/arn:aws:serverlessrepo:us-east-1:903779448426:applications~eks-lambda-drainer)

 **eks-lambda-drainer** is an Amazon EKS node drainer with AWS Lambda.
 If you provision spot instances or spotfleet in your Amazon EKS nodegroup, you can listen to the spot termination signal from **CloudWatch Events** 120 seconds in prior to the final termination process.
-By configuring this Lambda function as the CloudWatch Event target, **eks-lambda-drainer**  will perform the taint-based eviction on the terminating node and all the pods without relative toleration will be evicted and rescheduled to another node - your workload will get very minimal impact on the spot instance termination.
+By configuring this Lambda function as the CloudWatch Event target, **eks-lambda-drainer**  will drain the terminating node and all the pods without relative toleration will be evicted and rescheduled to another node - your workload will get very minimal impact on the spot instance termination.

 ## Implementations